DavidMatalik/goodjobs-clone/README.md

 This project is built as a task of the Odin project.
 It serves to learn professional front-end development.

-## Goals
+## Learning outcomes

-- Deepen the understanding of React
+- Deepened the understanding of React's inner workings
-- Test the most important functionality
+- Tested big parts of the main functionality
-- Use Firestore as a Backend as a Service
+- Used Firebase as a Backend as a Service: Firestore, Auth, Storage, Hosting
-- Style the app responsively
+- Styled the app completely responsive
+- Created a robust Login/Registration building block
+- Handling of errors and displaying to user with toastify

 ### Getting Started with Create React App